The Rijksmuseum Highlights blog post was first published on 17 April 2020, and updated on 21 November 2025.

 How to get to the Rijksmuseum?

-⤷ Read more: Museum Quarter in Amsterdam
+⤷ Read more: What to See at Museumplein in Amsterdam

 How to buy the entrance ticket to the Rijksmuseum?

-Taking a tour at the Rijksmuseum
+Taking a tour of the Rijksmuseum

 Where to leave your backpack and a coat when in the Rijksmuseum?

-There is a garderobe on the ground floor of the Rijksmuseum.
+You’ll find a garderobe on the ground floor of the Rijksmuseum.
 Although you can leave your coat there, I wouldn’t advise you to do that.
 The reason is simple – you could spend quite some time waiting in a queue to do that.
-Instead, get to the lockers and leave it there.
-You’ll need a 50 cents coin to use the locker.
-But, a great thing is you can come and go as you please.
-And won’t need to stand in line and wait for your items.

 ⤷ TIP: Would you like to visit some other Dutch cities filled with art and culture?
 Check out Haarlem, Maastricht or Rotterdam.